Integral representation of functions on the circle: Introduction

 equipped with the supremum norm.
 See also \cite{lim2021some}.
 Hence, functions \(f\in E(S^1)\) satisfy condition \ref{it:a} and thus \(f\in E(S^1)\) is representable by a signed measure if and only if it satisfies condition \ref{it:b} of Theorem~\ref{thm:main}.

 We now deal with finite Borel measures \(\mu\colon \mathcal{B}(S^1)\to [0, \infty)\) on \(S^1\).
 One might ask whether every function that is representable by a signed measure is also representable by such a measure.
 However, this is not possible in general (see Example~\ref{par:ex} below).
-By closely inspecting the proof of Theorem \ref{thm:main}, we get the following characterization of functions on \(S^1\) that are representable by a non-negative measure. \begin{corollary} Let \(f\colon S^1\to \R\) be a function and \(C\geq 0\) a non-negative real number.
-Then the following statements are equivalent: \begin{enumerate} \item \(f\) is representable by a Borel measure with total mass \(C\). \item \(f\) satisfies \ref{it:a} and \ref{it:b} of Theorem \ref{thm:main} and \(\norm{\partial_{-} f}_{_{\Tv(S^1)}}\leq 4C\). \end{enumerate}
+By closely inspecting the proof of Theorem \ref{thm:main}, we get the following characterization of functions on \(S^1\) that are representable by a non-negative measure.